hasura/learn-graphql/tutorials/backend/backend-stack/tutorial-site/content/languages/dotnet.md

 }
 ```

-In the Hasura API explorer tab you should now be able to test it
+In the Hasura API explorer tab, you should now be able to test it

 ```graphql
 mutation {